Cinema Therapy: Using the Power of Movies in the Therapeutic Process

 - Define the healing and transformational power certain films have for clients.

-- Utilized a client’s film experience in the context of traditional therapeutic orientations with individuals, couples, families and groups.
+- Utilize a client’s film experience in the context of traditional therapeutic orientations with individuals, couples, families and groups.

 - Illustrate Cinema Therapy techniques and how to use them.